-Tech Trek WA is growing in 2015!
-We are expanding to TWO camps – one in Western Washington (at Pacific Lutheran University in Tacoma, July 12-18) and one in Eastern Washington (site and dates to be determined).
+Tech Trek WA is growing!
+In 2013, 15 AAUW branches selected 50 campers to attend camp.
+In 2014, 20 branches participated in Tech Trek by nominating, funding and selecting 89 campers to attend.
+In 2015, we are expanding to TWO camps – one in Western Washington (at Pacific Lutheran University in Tacoma, July 12-18) and one in Eastern Washington (site and dates to be determined).
 Both camps will be administered under the AAUW-WA Tech Trek committee and will have coordinated curriculum and activities.
 AAUW-WA branches will be encouraged to send girls to the camp closest to their location, thus cutting down travel time for families.
 Current plans are for 120 campers combined for both camps.

 Currently seeking camp staff volunteers — dorm monitors, student counselors (over age 16), teachers and workshop presenters.
 We especially encourage branch STEM Scholars to apply to be student counselors.
 Please click on the Volunteer tab and complete the application form.